maptv/decalendar/docs/decalendar.md

 | Friday    | 5   | -2  |
 | Saturday  | 6   | -1  |

 The table below shows the timestamps from the last example in the previous section in all three `.` formats.
 The 3 `.` formats differ only in their approach to the date, not the time.
 Therefore, the times below are all in the same form.
-In Mexico City, the time is `+500-3` or `-500-3`, while in Tokyo, the time is `+200+4` is `-800+4`.
+In Mexico City, the time is `+500-3` or `-500-3`, while the time in Tokyo is `+200+4` is `-800+4`.

 | Day of the | Mexico City       | Tokyo             |
 | ---------  | ---               | ---               |